otris/node-sds/README.md

 ```

 and reinstall the dependencies.
 The package-lock file will only be generated once a new release gets published.

+**Please always run all tests against a live system before you push a PR!!!**
 Happy hacking!

 ### Testing